Learn to teach language and plan lessons effectively

 TESL Canada Certification

 The TESL program is accredited by TESL Canada.
 In order to obtain TESL Canada certification, you must hold a Bachelor’s degree in addition to the University of Manitoba’s Letter of Accomplishment in Teaching English as a Second Language.
-If you do not hold a Bachelor’s degree, you may be admitted to the program but must submit the acknowledgement form with your application.
 Additional information can be found at TESL.ca

 |TERM||COURSE NUMBER||COURSE NAME|